 - Contestants must be high school students in good standing attending school in the United States or its territories.

 - Students who entered high school on track to graduate in 2022 but who graduated early are also eligible.

 - First and second degree relatives of Americans Against Gun Violence Board members, employees, and paid consultants are not eligible.

-- Contestants are encouraged to discuss the essay topic with teachers, parents, friends, and other mentors, but each contestant must write the essay himself or herself, in his or her own words.
+- Contestants are encouraged to access information posted on the Americans Against Gun Violence website among other resource materials, and to discuss the essay topic with teachers, parents, friends, and other mentors; but contestants must write their essays themselves, in their own words.

 - Contestants who are under the age of 18 must have the consent of a parent or legal guardian to enter the contest.